sanjothebay/readme_generator/README.md

 The application is using:

 	* Uses the [Inquirer package](https://www.npmjs.com/package/inquirer).
+The Inquirer Packet will need ot be exported you can do this by npm i

 Creates a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).